stdweird/maven-tools/Getting_started.md

 # git / github

-All quattor git repositories are part of the [quattor orgainization on GitHub][quattor_gh]
+All quattor git repositories are part of the [quattor organisation on GitHub][quattor_gh]

 [quattor_gh]: https://github.com/quattor